samrushing/irken-compiler/README.md

 News:
 -----

+20151013: I'm working on a generational garbage collector.
+Also hoping to add compile-time info that will let me use untagged immediates.

-130301: The 'ctailfun/noreg-ssa' branch has been merged into master.
+20130301: The 'ctailfun/noreg-ssa' branch has been merged into master.
 This is a fairly radical rearchitecting of the compiler that will enable lots of fun new stuff like an LLVM backend, JIT, separate compilation, etc...